 Reversals of provisions for impairment of credit impaired receivables arise in those situations where customers recover from unfavourable circumstances and accordingly start meeting repayment obligations.
-The Company does not hold collateral as security in respect of credit impaired assets.
 The movements in credit loss allowances of these receivables are disclosed separately in profit or loss.